 Executive Chef Julian Serrano combines dining perfection with artistic exploration at Picasso.
 Picasso is located inside the Bellagio Hotel and Casino and explores both French and Spanish cuisine.
 Unsurprisingly, guests can enjoy the company of Pablo Picasso’s celebrated work, including paintings and ceramic pieces.

-If renowned art isn’t inspiring enough, there also a private wine cellar which is home to over 1,500 wines.
+If renowned art isn’t inspiring enough, there also a private wine cellar that is home to over 1,500 wines.
 There’s also the two little Michelin stars if you need any more convincing.

 Joël Robuchon at the MGM Grand

-Dining at Joël Robuchon at the MGM Grand might just be the best meal you’ve ever experienced.
-The Forbes Five Start, AAA Five-Diamond and Three Michelin Start restaurant has absolutely perfected fine dining in Las Vegas.
+Dining at Joël Robuchon at the MGM Grand might be the best meal you’ve ever experienced.
+The Forbes Five Star, AAA Five-Diamond, and Three Michelin Start restaurant has perfected fine dining in Las Vegas.

 Le Burger Brasserie at Paris Las Vegas